 Grainy or Pixelated Photos

-It might just be a pet peeve, but I really don’t like it when companies put up pictures of their products that are pixelated or have weird grain.
+It might just be a pet peeve, but I don’t like it when companies post pictures of their pixelated products or have weird grain.

-For me, the photographs make me think they’re not caring about the people in them as much as they should and also makes for an ugly viewing experience.
+For me, the photographs make me think they do not care about the people in them as much as they should, and they also make for an ugly viewing experience.

 It’s frustrating to see these kinds of photos on social media, too.
 Because you can tell how unprofessional yet small agencies are trying very hard to build themselves up with no care whatsoever going into what is quite literally, often all there is: one photograph!